Full asciinema demo can be found here: https://asciinema.org/a/226632

 Start Minikube

-KUBERNETES_VERSION=$(curl -s https://storage.googleapis.com/kubernetes-release/release/stable.txt | tr -d v)sudo minikube start --vm-driver=none --bootstrapper=kubeadm --kubernetes-version=v${KUBERNETES_VERSION}
+sudo minikube start --vm-driver=none --bootstrapper=kubeadm --kubernetes-version=v${KUBERNETES_VERSION}

 Install kubernetes-client package (kubectl):

-Install k8s to Openstack using Terraform.
+Install k8s to OpenStack using Terraform .

 You will need to have Docker installed.